bpmn-io/bpmn.io/src/blog/2023/001-form-js-0.10.0.md

 ## Decimal Numbers

 The number component now supports decimals.
-You are able to define the maximum allowed decimal digit and also the increment.
+You are able to define the maximum precision and valid increments of your number values.

 <div class="figure full-size">
   <a href="https://demo.bpmn.io/form">